Man gets life in prison for setting truck afire, killing 2

-BANGOR, Maine (AP) - A homeless man convicted of setting a delivery truck afire, killing two transients who had been sleeping inside, was sentenced to life in prison Tuesday.
+BANGOR, Maine (AP) - A homeless man convicted of setting a delivery truck afire, killing two transients sleeping inside, was sentenced to life in prison on Tuesday.

 John De St. Croix argued with one of the victims before the fire was set, and surveillance video placed him at the scene in March 2018.
 He was convicted last year of arson and murder.